leixiaozhou/CDEFmethod/README.md

 1.Please do not change the serial number of the images.
 They correspond to each other. e.g.  'HDRR(1).PNG' is the reference image under normal illumination of 'HDRL(1).PNG'.

-2.Please [click this address](https://live.ece.utexas.edu/research/HDRDB/hdr_index.html) to see more about the HDR dataset.
+2.Please [click this address](https://live.ece.utexas.edu/research/HDRDB/hdr_index.html) to see more about the original HDR dataset.

 ## citation